boypt/hoedown4eink/README.md

 ## Build your own

-setup KOReader's (koxtoolchain)[https://github.com/koreader/koxtoolchain]. and setup the target env you need.
+setup [koxtoolchain](https://github.com/koreader/koxtoolchain). and setup the target env you need.

 #### example